AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 *Teacher*, or *Pedagogue*, and *Stromata*, or *Miscellanies*, literally *Tapestries*, or freely translated *Carpet Bag*.[^206]

-It is the verdict of scholars that **Clement**\'s *Stromata* is the greatest of all the Christian apologies except **Origen**\'s.
-It starts
+It is the verdict of scholars that Clement\'s *Stromata* is the greatest of all the Christian apologies except Origen\'s.
+It starts \"from the essential affinity between man and God, (and) goes on to show how, in Christianity, we have the complete restoration of the normal relation between the creature and the Creator.\"

-\"from the essential affinity between man and God, (and) goes on to show how, in Christianity, we have the complete restoration of the normal relation between the creature and the Creator.\"
+The influence of the Greek philosophers, and especially of Plato, on the Alexandrine fathers, is conceded.[^207] Clement held that the true Gnostic was the perfect Christian.
+The Alexandrine fathers had no hostility to the word Gnostic, properly understood; to them it signified the Christian who brings reason and philosophy to bear on his faith, in contradistinction from the ignorant believer.
+Irenaeus had declared

-The influence of the Greek philosophers, and especially of Plato, on the Alexandrine fathers, is conceded.[^207] **Clement** held that the true Gnostic was the perfect Christian.
-The Alexandrine fathers had no hostility to the word Gnostic, properly understood; to them it signified the Christian who brings reason and philosophy to bear on his faith, in contradistinction from the ignorant believer. **Irenaeus** had declared
+\"genuine gnosis,\" or Gnosticism, to be \"the doctrine of the apostles,\" insisting on \"the plenary use of Scripture, admitting neither addition nor curtailment, and the reading of Scripture, and legitimate and diligent preaching, according to the word of God.\" And Justin had bequeathed to the Alexandrine school the central truth that the Divine Word is in the germ in every human being.
+This great fact was never lost sight of but was more and more developed by the three great teachers --- Pantaenus, Clement and Origen.

-\"genuine gnosis,\" or Gnosticism, to be \"the doctrine of the apostles,\" insisting on \"the plenary use of Scripture, admitting neither addition nor curtailment, and the reading of Scripture, and legitimate and diligent preaching, according to the word of God.\" And **Justin** had bequeathed to the Alexandrine school the central truth that the Divine Word is in the germ in every human being.
-This great fact was never lost sight of but was more and more developed by the three great teachers --- **Pantaenus**, **Clement** and **Origen**.
+### Clement's Philosophy.

 The materialistic philosophy of Epicureanism, that happiness is the highest good and can best be procured in a well-regulated enjoyment of